bluerobotics/bluerobotics.github.io/thrusters/index.md

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i>
 The thruster can handle saltwater and sandy environments pretty well, but it does not get along with seaweed.
 Avoid sucking seaweed into the thruster to avoid damage.

 <i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> Most threadlockers are not chemically compatible with with polycarbonate, and will damage the thrusters if used on any of the screws.
-Refer to the documentation and chemical compatibilty notes of your threadlocker of choice for more information.
+Refer to the documentation and chemical compatibility notes of your threadlocker of choice for more information.

 <i class="fa fa-lightbulb-o fa-fw fa-2x blue"></i>
 A slight clicking noise is normal, especially when operated dry.
 It is caused by slight movement of the shaft in the plastic bearings.